8 Fun French Teaching Methods to Motivate Your Students

 So if you’re looking for fun, new ways to teach French, look no further.

-Here are four bright teaching methods to refresh your pool of ideas and naturally motivate your French students.
+Here are eight French teaching methods and strategies to refresh your pool of ideas and naturally motivate your students.

 Cooperative learning is a fun method to get your students motivated and excited.
 Students will work in small groups and have a project or task to complete.
 You, as the teacher, will act as facilitator and observe how well they work in a pair or group to complete the task you have set them.